null2264/ThinkPad-L460-OpenCore/README.md

 - Sleep (Although it broke EC, specifically FN hotkeys, but sleep itselves working as intended)
 - VGA (is HDMI internally, so it's natively supported)
 - Wired Ethernet (using [Mausi](https://www.tonymacx86.com/resources/intelmausi.499/))
-  - You need to connect your Ethernet cable before turning on your laptop.
-After that it works perfectly
+  - If your connection keep disconnecting, you may need to connect your Ethernet cable before turning on your laptop atleast once.
+After that it should work perfectly fine even after unplugging and plugging the cable in again

 ### ⚠️ Partially Working
 - WiFi (using [AirportItlwm/itlwm](https://github.com/OpenIntelWireless/itlwm))